jmahc/that-react-app-you-want/README.md

 ---

 ## Todos
-1. Implement testing
+- Implement testing
-2. Add an optional `redux` branch.
+- Add an optional `redux` branch. *in progress as of August 4, 2017*
-3. Add an optional `react-router v4` branch.
+- Add an optional `react-router v4` branch.
-4. Add an optional authentication process.
+- Add an optional authentication process.

 ---

 ### Issues

-1. None as of now :)
+- None as of now :)

 ---

 ### Open Graph
-Open Graph meta tags were added in the `public/index.js` file for your SEO needs.
+[Open Graph] meta tags were added in the `public/index.js` file for your SEO needs.
 Customize them inside the `html-webpack-plugin` instance located in the `config/webpack.config.commons.babel.js` file, within the `seo` object!

 ---